2006 in Malaysia

 This article lists important figures and events in Malaysian public affairs during the year 2006, together with births and deaths of notable Malaysians.
+2006 marked is 49th anniversary of Malaysia's Independence.

-Standing at 42.7 meter (140.09 ft) high, the Murugan statue, is Malaysia's tallest statue, a Hindu deity, is located outside Batu Caves, near the city of Kuala Lumpur, Malaysia.
+Standing at 42.7 meter (140.09 ft) high, the Kartikeya statue, is Malaysia's tallest statue, a Hindu deity, is located outside Batu Caves, Selangor near the city of Kuala Lumpur, Malaysia.